Dorton Arena: Architecture

 Dorton Arena was the first structure in the world to use a cable-supported roof.
 Its design features a steel cable supported saddle-shaped roof in tension, held up by parabolic concrete arches in compression.
 The arches cross about 26 feet above ground level and continue underground, where their ends are held together by more steel cables in tension.
-Its design features a steel cable supported saddle-shaped roof in tension, held up by parabolic concrete arches in compression.
-The arches cross about twenty feet above ground level and continue underground, where their ends are held together by more steel cables in tension.
 The outer walls of the arena support next to no weight at all.

 The arena served as an inspiration to many architects and civil engineers, both at home and abroad.
 This led to a boom in lightweight constructions such as the Europe 1-Broadcasting House (1954) in Überherrn, the auditorium Paul-Emile Janson (1956) in Bruxelles, the Ingalls Rink (1958) in New Haven, the Športová hala Pasienky (1958) in Bratislava, the Yoyogi National Gymnasium (1964) in Tokyo, the Ice Aréna (1965) in Prešov and the Sporthal Beverwijk (1971) in Beverwijk.
-Most famous – albeit not in terms of the dysfunctional foundations – is the Congress Hall (1957) in Berlin.
-As a prominent symbol of the German-American alliance during the Cold War era and beyond it caused similar constructions in various parts of Germany.